 Watching the news has never been for the light of heart, over the past few weeks though, it has been much more difficult than usual.
 How much stress recent headlines can cause is variable from person to person.
 Some people may not be affected at all, while others can become deeply affected when dealing with stress, to the point where normal day-to-day tasks can become nearly impossible.

-As an employer, a manager, an HR professional or just a caring colleague, there are things we can all do to help the folks around us increase their sense of wellbeing.
-Here are 5 tips for how you can help those working with you to deal with stress.
+As an employer, a manager, an HR professional or just a caring colleague, there are things we can all do to help support an employee wellbeing strategy.

 When someone is feeling stressed or overwhelmed the last thing they need is a list of things they should be doing to make them feel better.
 Often times, what people need is just an avenue through which they can voice their stress and feel like the ear on the other end is really hearing them.
 A few tips on how to be a good listener: turn your phone to silent, give the person 100% of your attention and ask questions that demonstrate you're listening and you care.

 Finding time to smile or give a chuckle even if it's just for a few minutes can make a world of difference.
 Aside from benefits like improved immunity, the fact that you burn calories doing it, and that it can help with blood sugar levels, laughing makes you feel good.

 3. Change of scenery helps stress